 About The Old Quarter

-If it’s your first time in Hanoi, this should be your first stop.
-It’s the best place to experience the city’s culture and history, because of the many temples and museums, plus the well-preserved French colonial architecture, among other things.
+If it’s your first time in Hanoi, the Old Quarter should be your first stop.
+It’s the best place to experience the city’s culture and history, because of the many temples and museums, plus the well-preserved French colonial architecture.

-It’s the liveliest part of Hanoi and it used to be the city’s ancient commercial center, where specialty goods like cotton, silk, and jewellery were sold.
+It’s also the liveliest part of Hanoi and it used to be the city’s ancient commercial center, where specialty goods like cotton, silk, and jewellery were sold.
 That authentic vibe still remains, but the market has mostly been replaced with hip bars, cafes and restaurants.

-You’ll also find many attractions there, like the iconic Hoan Kiem Lake, Ngoc Son Temple, and Bia Hoi beer corner.
+You’ll find many attractions there as well, like the iconic Hoan Kiem Lake, Ngoc Son Temple, and Bia Hoi beer corner.
 And you can immerse yourself in local life at the Dong Xuan Market, or catch a water puppet show, a tradition that dates back a thousand years.

 It’s typically the starting point for people wanting to visit other parts of Vietnam, like Ha Long Bay or Sapa.
 You can easily book tours to these places in the Old Quarter, making it a convenient area to stay in if you’re planning to travel around.